ChainsawGarden/Cataclysm-DDA-DF/doc/NPCs.md

 }
 ```
 This is the JSON that creates the NPC ID that is used to spawn an NPC in "mapgen" (map generation).

-Attitude is based on the enum in npc.h.
+`attitude` is based on the enum in npc.h.
 The important ones are as follows:
 - 0=NPCATT_NULL,
 - 1=NPCATT_TALK,
 - 3=NPCATT_FOLLOW,